capablemonkey/dwolla-stress/README.md

 ## Method of action

-All the desired requests are made asynchronously and, in practice, not quite simultaneously (seem to be within <=1 ms between each other), but close.
+All the desired requests are made asynchronously and, in practice, are sent not quite simultaneously (seem to be within <=1 ms between each other), but pretty quick.

 ```
 accountinfo-1000 - Begin profiling